MikeBishop/alt-svc-bis/draft-nygren-altsvc-fixes.md

 that any DNS record might be targeted based on the client subnet (when sent) or recursive nameserver IP.
 In the absence of DNSSEC signing and verification, information from the DNS must be considered untrusted.
-Note that Alt-Svc records in-turn reference DNS records so their targets also typically have a similar level of trust, absent DNSSEC.
+Note that Alt-Svc records often reference DNS names, so their targets also typically have a similar level of trust, absent DNSSEC.

 Alt-Svc records are at best cached from the last interaction with the server, while HTTPS records can be retrieved when a client is preparing to make a